 Key Risks and Concerns

-DaVita has an established position in an industry that provides critical services to patients who have no choice but to continue treatment if they intent to continue living.
+DaVita has an established position in an industry that provides critical services to patients who have no choice but to continue treatment if they intend to continue living.
 The industry has characteristics that reward players that achieve larger scale and has evolved into an oligopoly over time.
 These are the type of characteristics that often lead to enduring moats.
 However, in the case of DaVita, there are significant risks associated with company-specific factors as well as the overall dialysis industry that investors must carefully consider.

 First, as noted above, in 2012 DaVita’s management allocated $4.7 billion to purchase HCP.
 Up to this point, the acquisition has not worked out as anticipated.
 This has been acknowledged by management quite candidly during conference calls and the goodwill write-downs reflect the poor results.
 DaVita could have instead repurchased shares, retired debt, accelerated its international dialysis expansion, or invested in new technologies related to kidney care.
 Although hindsight is 20/20 and CEO Kent Thiry has an excellent long term track record, we must regard recent this capital allocation misstep as a warning sign.